 Very dark coloured objects, such as objects that are totally black, absorb most of the IR light, making it hard for Edison to detect them.
 On the other hand, transparent and translucent obstacles allow virtually all of the IR light to pass straight through, meaning nothing bounces back for Edison to detect.

 Instead, choose obstacles that are opaque but not too dark and at least as tall as Edison.

 If Edison is still struggling to detect your obstacles, you may also need to calibrate your robot’s obstacle detection.
-You can find the barcode you will need and step-by-step instructions in EdBook 1: You’re a Controller.
+You can find the barcode you will need and step-by-step instructions on the barcodes page.